 4.4.3.
 Requests affecting more than one Department, but which are not University-wide requests, shall carry (1) the approval of the properly constituted agency making the request, (2) evidence of review by all Departments and Programs affected, and (3) evidence of review by the Dean of any School affected.

 4.4.4.
 University-wide requests shall (1) carry the approval of the properly constituted agency making the request, (2) carry evidence of review by the Deans of every School, and (3) be distributed to all Departments at least two months prior to the full committee meeting at which they are to be considered.

+4.4.5.
+Requests from a properly constituted University agency not covered in 4.4.1-4 shall carry (1) the approval of the properly constituted agency making the request (as determined by the properly constituted agency), (2) evidence of review by all Departments and Programs affected, and (3) evidence of review by the Dean of any School affected.
+Because such proposals can affect all or none of the academic Departments or Schools/College, the proposals will be placed on all subcommittee agendas for discussion only, a representative of the properly constituted agency is not required to attend all subcommittee meetings, and the vote on the proposals will be held at the full committee meeting at the end of the cycle.
+If said proposal is Interdisciplinary in nature, it will follow the rules stated in By Law 5.4.

 4.5.
 The Curriculum Committee may, by majority vote, make amendments to requests for curriculum changes which do not essentially affect the substance of the request (e.g., changes in wording, cycling pattern).
 However, any substantial changes may be made only with the concurrence of the representative(s) and/or spokesman of the Department(s) concerned, and lacking this consent, the request will be returned to the submitting agency.